 9. Incentivize smoking cessation

 Many colleges are trying to help curb smoking by going smoke-free.
 It’s easier said than done, so it’s important to have support programs and incentive programs through your health resource center to remind students they aren’t alone.

 10. Host campus happy hours

 Provide mocktails, board games, and other fun group activities where students can come and learn about alcohol intake while making new connections.

 11. Encourage STD/STI testing

 Here’s a great example of how to promote the discussion around sexual health — “STDs Over Smoothies”

 12. Show students how to convert their desk into a standing desk

-Offer creative ways students can convert their desk.
+Offer creative ways students can convert their desks.
 Better yet, work with your residence hall association and see how you can offer alternatives for studying and adjusting desk/study areas for varying body types.

 Relaxation & Rejuvenation

 There are so many health benefits to having plants around, especially in stuffy residence halls (like fresher air, improved emotional state, and reduction of illness).
 Succulents are popular and hard to kill.
 Here are some other plants that help filter indoor air.

 14. Hire a massage therapist for a few hours

 On-campus inflatables or hammocks encourage nap time outside or pop up cots in the campus center, especially for off-campus students who don’t have a space to retreat, as well as for homeless students.

 After every on-campus activity they complete, have students paint in what they’ve completed.
 By the time they graduate, they’ll have an awesome painting.
 This can be tailored for transfer students as well!